jchelikowsky/Matlab_Real_Space/README.md

 values that these settings will use when
 RSDFT is first started up.

---Enable Charge Density Visualization: Controls whether a visualization of the molecule's charge density is shown after execution is completed.
+* Enable Charge Density Visualization: Controls whether a visualization of the molecule's charge density is shown after execution is completed.

+* useIsosurface: {1 | [0]} - determines whether visualization uses isosurface
+rendering methods or contour rendering.

 # Visualization of Charge Density
 Explaination of Charge Density Visualization